-The overall average change in new car forecasts between November and December is approximately -3.06% at 36/60, which is a slightly bigger reduction than the normal expectation of the seasonal change for full year forecasts at this time of year and reflects both the above average reductions at this month's sector reviews and the relatively large number of Interproduct changes.
+The overall average change in new car forecasts between December and January is approximately -0.47% at 36/60, which is a more negative reduction than the normal expectation of the seasonal change for full year forecasts at this time of year and reflects both the above average reductions at this month's sector reviews and the relatively large number of Interproduct changes.
+The monthly movement includes the change in registration plate from 2023 73 to 2024 73.